close-dev-team/mobile-close-channel-sdk-ios/doc/push_notifications.md

 ## Registering

-To receive push notifications from Close you need to send the device id (aka device token ake push tokens).
+To receive push notifications from Close you need to send the device id (aka device token aka push tokens).
 This can be done through a call to:

 ```swift
 registerPushInfo(token:permissionGranted:success:failure:)registerPushInfo(token:permissionGranted:success:failure:)